Eupen-Malmedy

 Eupen-Malmedy is a small, predominantly German-speaking region in eastern Belgium.
 It consists of three administrative cantons around the towns of Eupen, Malmedy, and Sankt Vith which encompass some 730 km2.
 Elsewhere in Belgium, the region is commonly referred to as the East Cantons (Cantons de l'Est, Oostkantons).

 Eupen-Malmedy became part of Belgium in the aftermath of World War I. The region, which had formerly been part of Prussia and the German Empire, was allocated to Belgium by the Treaty of Versailles.
 It was formally annexed after a controversial referendum in 1920, becoming part of Liège Province in 1925.
 Agitation by German nationalists during the interwar period led to its re-annexation by Nazi Germany during World War II.
 It was returned to Belgium in 1945.
 Nine of the eleven municipalities which originally constituted Eupen-Malmedy now form the German-speaking Community of Belgium, one of Belgium's three federal communities.

 History

+Historically, the territories have little in common and were never considered a single unit until the Treaty of Versailles.

 Background

+The history of the area dates back to the 6th century, when Christianity was first introduced to Southern Rhineland.
+In 651, Frankish monks established Princely Abbey of Stavelot-Malmedy; Malmedy then became part of the Roman Catholic Diocese of Liège, while Stavelot was attached to the Archdiocese of Cologne.
+Following the Treaty of Verdun in 843, Stavelot-Malmedy became a part of Middle Francia.
+Ultimately, the principality of Stavelot-Malmedy was an independent state within the Holy Roman Empire until 1795.